 1. Take a short quiz about your risk factors.

 To see if you are at risk for prediabetes, take this short quiz about your risk factors for prediabetes.
-Or watch this one-minute video that walks you through the quiz.

 2. Talk to your doctor about prediabetes.